How to Lower Pool Alkalinity: Complete Step-by-Step Guide

 Muriatic Acid (Liquid)

 Muriatic acid is more cost-effective and works faster than dry acid.
 It's the preferred choice for most pool professionals.
 However, it produces fumes and requires more careful handling.
-The liquid form dissolves immediately and begins working right away.
+The liquid form mixes immediately and begins working right away.

 Sodium Bisulfate (Dry Acid)